|Sales & Marketing|

 |PCI compliance fee:||Variable|

-National Bankcard’s status as a member service provider for five very large processors means that its contract terms are likely to vary wildly depending on the agent setting up the account and a merchant’s business type and time in business.
-This variability seems to be confirmed in the few available complaints about the company, which cite undisclosed fees, difficulty cancelling service, billing errors, charges for unwanted equipment warranties, and higher-than-expected rates, and extended holds in equal measure.
+National Bankcard’s status as a member service provider for five very large processors means that its contract terms are likely to vary greatly depending on the agent setting up the account and a merchant’s business type and time in business.
+This variability seems to be confirmed in the few available complaints about the company, which cite undisclosed fees, difficulty cancelling service, billing errors, charges for unwanted equipment warranties, and higher-than-expected rates in equal measure.
 The companies that appear to provide processing contracts to National Bankcard do not score very well in this category as a group, so we aren’t inclined to assume the best about National Bankcard’s terms.
 We have found some official complaint responses by the company indicating that NBS offers a three-year contract with an early termination fee of $250 unless the merchant purchases equipment upfront, in which case there is no ETF.
 In general, merchants are advised to carefully examine the terms of their individual contracts (especially keeping an eye out for early termination fees and PCI Compliance fees) and evaluate whether these terms will work for them.

 |Key Points – Complaints & Service|